At a Glance

 Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of the Duty Officer position.
 Highlight key skills and experiences that align with the role.

 Tailor Your CV: Customise your CV to reflect relevant experience in supervising staff and ensuring quality service delivery.
-Use specific examples that demonstrate your commitment to safety and enjoyment for the public.
+Use specific examples that demonstrate your commitment to safety and service improvement.

 Prepare a Strong Cover Letter: Write a cover letter that addresses your motivation for applying and how your background fits the role.
-Mention your understanding of the PVG Scheme and your readiness to comply with pre-employment checks.
+Mention your understanding of the importance of working with children and vulnerable adults, as well as your willingness to undergo necessary checks.

 Gather References: Ensure you have at least one reference from your current or most recent employer ready to submit with your application.
-Inform your referee about the potential contact from the employer.
+This will help strengthen your application and provide credibility to your experience.

 How to prepare for a job interview at Aberdeenshire Council